|

 When

-brain structures are damaged, mental faculties dependent on them are
+structures are damaged, mental faculties

 partially